cadenmbond/cadenmbond/README.md

 ## Background

 I began programming at age 11 with Roblox scripting using Luau.
 This experience sparked my interest in software engineering.
-Since then, I have expanded my knowledge to include Basic Python, web technologies, C++, and Java, and have continued formal study through high school computer science courses.
+Since then, I have expanded my knowledge to include Basic Python, web technologies, C++, and Java, and have continued formal study through high school computer science courses and creating projects in my freetime.
 My primary focus is C++.

 ---